Different Yarns for Different Knitting Machines.

-Angelika discusses yarn weights and which knitting machine they work with.
+Learn which knitting machine uses the different sizes of yarns.
 Chart also includes hand knitting needle sizes, crochet hooks, Yarn Standard's symbols, ply and stitches per inch.

 Feel free to print a copy for your use.